Compyx/t64fix/README.md

 file type byte, which normally should be between 0x80 and 0x84.
 In reality this is usually something like 0x01 or 0x44.
 This tool adjusts incorrect values to 0x82 (PRG), since t64 files can really only store PRG files (and C64S' FRZ files)

+## Future

+I probably won't be adding any more features to this tool, unless specifically asked for them.
+Any bugs found I will fix, and of course accept patches for them.
+Adding support for exporting to d64 is something I thought about and have decided to leave that to a library I'm writing.
+Better to write it once properly than multiple times half-assed.